damianavila/RISE/doc/dev/develop.md

 **Notes**:

 * the `--symlink` argument is meant to allow you to modify the JavaScript code in-place.

-* This feature however is probably not available in Win.
+This feature however is probably not available in Win.

-* If you cannot use this *symlink* trick, you will need to "re-install" the nbextension to actually see any changes you made.
+* If you cannot use this *symlink* trick, you will need to "re-install" the nbextension to actually see any changes you made on th JS files.

 * Also please make sure to properly and thoroughly reload your page in the browser;
   using *Shift* when reloading is generally a good idea.

-* Finally, note that as of version 5.3.0, explicitly enabling the extension should no longer be required.

 ### Convenience